Skip to main content

 Engineers and agents query the same context graph and catalog from wherever they work.

-The SQL proxy lets you query BigQuery, Snowflake, and other warehouses directly.
+The SQL proxy lets you query BigQuery, Snowflake, and Postgres directly.
 Queries are attributed to the workflow that triggered them and appear in the context graph.